kermitt2/biblio-glutton/doc/Build-Databases.md

     15-minute rate = 7240.26 events/second
 ```

-The 5,472,493 rejected records correspond to all the DOI entries of type "components" (part of document), which are filtered out.
-As a March 2022, we have for example 121,340,014 crossref article records.
+On the above example, the 5,472,493 rejected records correspond to all the DOI entries of type "components" (part of document), which are filtered out.

+As a February 2024, we have for example 146,808,255 accepted crossref records and 8,015,190 rejected component records (last indexed date in dump file is 2024-02-02).

 #### CrossRef metadata gap coverage